Code of Conduct

 When children are unable for some reason to comply with our code of conduct we must look at taking some form of disciplinary action.
 Discipline refers to specific corrective learning – and not punishment – that is intended to build foundational behaviours and habits of mind that will actively contribute to an individual’s well-being and success.

-- loss of privileges – extracurricular activities, field trips
+- Losing privileges – extracurricular activities, field trips

 In Parkland School Division, all members of our school community are expected to promote and demonstrate respect, civility and responsible citizenship.